Sming Raspberry Pi Pico Architecture

-Support building Sming for the Raspberry Pi RP2040 SOC.
+Support building Sming for the Raspberry Pi Pico-series Microcontrollers.
+At time of writing this includes both RP2040 and RP2350 devices.

 Special mention to the arduino-pico project https://github.com/earlephilhower/arduino-pico.
 Lots of helpful stuff in there!